pontikis/jui_alert/README.md

 jui_alert is a jquery plugin which displays a user message (with timeout and close button)

-Copyright Christos Pontikis http://www.pontikis.gr License GPLv3
+Copyright Christos Pontikis http://www.pontikis.net License MIT

 Usage:
 ---